-Get the taste of chicken divan without the extra carbs.
-This low carb chicken divan recipe is simply chicken and broccoli in a Parmesan cheese sauce.
+A delicious chicken divan casserole without the extra carbs.
+This low carb chicken and broccoli recipe is a baked dish with a Parmesan cheese sauce.

 Are you a fan of easy chicken dishes?
 I sure am.
 The easier the better for me, especially on busy weeknights.

 This is a low carb Chicken Divan casserole.
 It’s made with broccoli and mornay sauce.
 Mornay is a sauce that contains grated cheese.
 Chicken Divan originated at a 1950s New York restaurant, the Divan Parisienne.

 Here’s a low carb chicken divan recipe for the famous casserole with broccoli and Parmesan cheese.
 I like to use avocado mayonnaise in this casserole as I’ve been staying away from the kind made with seed oils.
 It’s pretty easy to make homemade mayonnaise as well.
 I’ve even made it with coconut oil.

 It’s best to steam the broccoli first.
 I like to use fresh broccoli and put it in my steamer for about 15 minutes.
 If you like convenience, you can always use a “steam in bag” frozen broccoli that cooks up fast in the microwave.
 I love to cook those steam in bag veggies on busy nights after work.
 It makes it so easy!

 Once you’ve got your steamed broccoli, you just need to dump it into a casserole dish along with some cubed chicken.
 There’s no need to cook the chicken first.
 It will cook up fine in the oven.
 Then, you just mix in some mayonnaise, sour cream, cooking wine, spices, and Parmesan cheese.

 Then, you’ll bake the dish in the oven for about 25 minutes.
 You want the chicken to be fully cooked and the top to be a little browned.
 It doesn’t take long, especially if you cut up the chicken into small pieces.